trex-paxos/trex-paxos-jvm/README.md

 If you have been taught Paxos before, you may be surprised to learn that nodes must make promises to both message types.
 Lamport talks about this fact in a video lecture.
 He describes it as the only ambiguity in his 2001 paper Paxos Made Simple.
 He explains that this detail is included in his formal TLA+ specification of the Paxos Algorithm.

-The number `N` must be unique to a given server for the algorithm to be correct.
+The number `N` must be unique to a given node for the algorithm to be correct.
 Lamport writes (p.
 8):

 > Different proposers choose their numbers from disjoint sets of numbers, so two different proposers never issue a proposal with the same number.